antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * If the ALK gene is out of scope, you can jump back to the gene with the help of the text field in the left upper corner **Find gene**: type in the gene name *ALK*.

 The button below ('Cleaned up View in R2') brings you to the transcription start site of the ALK gene.
 Several genome annotations will be switched on or off in that view.
-You can try them out yourself first:
+If you want, you can try them out yourself first:
+* Switch *off* the following annotation settings by scrolling all the way down to the Tracks settings box.
+Settings that are on are highlighted in green:
-* Switch *off* the **cosmic** annotation (in the Genome Variation box) and the **Calldif Somatic Genome** annotation (in the X:Complete Genomics => Variants box).
+    * **cosmic** (in the Genome Variation box) to switch off the annotation from COSMIC,
+    * **Calldif Somatic Genome** (in the X:Complete Genomics => Variants box) to switch off the Somatic mutations annotation.
+    * **TestVar AMC v2e (Exome&1kup)** (also in the X:Complete Genomics => Variants box) to switch off the Cohort summary.
+   Don't forget to click **redraw** whenever you want your changes to take effect.
 * Set the **NIH Epigenome Roadmap** annotation to *all* (in the TranscriptView annotation box).
 This annotation provides information on public datasets that have established whether chromatin regions are subject to active transcription (green), enhancer regions (yellow) or are part of a transcription start site (red).
 Click **redraw**.

 In order to be at the correct position, simply click the button below: